rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 ### Figuring out features

 What are the features of the Antenna application?
-Dave Winer's [Textcasting](https://textcasting.org) was a good guide to thinking about the problem.
-Two years of running my Antenna website with a bundle of Bash scripts, Pandoc templates and a custom feed manager provide more insight.
+Dave Winer's [Textcasting](https://textcasting.org) was a good guide for thinking about the problem.
+It'll likely guide the feature evolution moving forward.
+Two years of running my Antenna website with a bundle of Bash scripts, Pandoc templates and a custom feed manager provided more insight.
 The hairball of the prototype lead to a single application that you run in a terminal.
 It supports a syntax of "actions" and simple "modifiers".
 Configuration is generally managed by the application but can be customized via editing YAML files.
 Each collection has a YAML file that specifies how to write the content in HTML.
 The "antenna.yaml" file descriptions which collections to process and includes SQL to filter them aggregated content.

 Collection curation is done in Markdown.
 Markdown describes a list of links.
 Each link is a feed.
-The links are extracted from the Markdown document if they have this form, `- [FEED_LABEL](FEED_URL "OPTIONAL_FEED_DESCRIPTION")`.
-Front Matter in the collection document will be used to provide channel metadata used when generating RSS.
-Having the collection expressed as Markdown has advantage.
+The links are extracted from the Markdown document when they have this form, `- [FEED_LABEL](FEED_URL "OPTIONAL_FEED_DESCRIPTION")`.
+Front Matter in the collection document will be used to provide channel metadata used when generating RSS and HTML.
+Having the collection expressed as Markdown is an advantage.
 When the collection is rendered as RSS the channel level information can be taken from the YAML front matter of the collection document much like it works with RMarkdown or Pandoc.
 Mean while Markdown also makes sense for post to a collection.
 Again the additional front matter can provide insights into how Antenna should handle the post.

-Rule of thumb - content think Markdown, configuration think YAML.
+Rules of thumb:

+- __content__ think Markdown
+- __configuration__ think YAML

 Here's the initial feature set I've landed for the 0.0.1 version of the Antenna application.